sumaramuskan/Stock-Market-Portfolio-Management/README.md

 1. Open **phpMyAdmin** via `http://localhost/phpmyadmin`.
 2. Create a new database called `stockmarket,user,userportfolio`.
-3. Import the SQL schema from `schema.sql` (if provided in the repo) or create the necessary tables manually in phpMyAdmin.
+3. Import the SQL schema from `stockmarket.sql`

 ### 4. Configure Database Connection in the Project